rashi24-p/rashiporwal-intro/README.md

 - 🤝 I’m looking for **opensource to contribute.**

-- 📝 I regularly write articles on [human psycology/tech related stuff.](human psycology/tech related stuff.)
+- 📝 I regularly write articles on [human psycology/tech related stuff].

 - 💬 Ask me about **DSA or any tech-related stuff.**